-At December 31, 2022, two claims had been filed and were outstanding and it is anticipated that one additional claim for unemployment benefits will be filed in the next year.
-It is estimated, based upon historical trends, that these claims will result in the future payment of unemployment benefits in the amount of approximately \$12,868.
+During the year ended December 31, 2024, no claims for unemployment benefits were paid.
+At December 31, 2024, one claim had been filed and was outstanding.
+It is estimated, based upon historical trends, that this claim will result in the future payment of unemployment benefits in the amount of approximately \$4,256.
+It is not anticipated that any additional claims for unemployment benefits will be filed in the next year.

-NOTE 11 - RISK ASSESSMENT (CONTINUED)
+NOTE 12 - RISK ASSESSMENT (CONTINUED)